-The new temple opened in 1997 and immediately became an iconic landmark of the area.
+The new temple opened in 1997 and immediately became an iconic landmark in the area.
 The temple is filled with visitors coming from everywhere in the world (mostly China).
 To me, the temple is a manifestation of Thailand’s contemporary art, and it was my first time experiencing it.
 (I visited the Museum of Contemporary Art (MOCA) Bangkok last week and learned a lot more about the aesthetics of Thailand artists).
-Contemporary Thai art often combines traditional Thai elements with modern techniques. he artworks usually feature sharp pointy elements, a multi-layered texture, and bold and striking visual, which depicted stories and mythologies of the Buddhist, or even Hindu Beliefs.
+Contemporary Thai art often combines traditional Thai elements with modern techniques.
+His artworks usually feature sharp pointy elements, a multi-layered texture, and bold and striking visuals, which depicted stories and mythologies of the Buddhist, or even Hindu Beliefs.

 Wat Rong Khun consists of nine buildings, and the ubosot (the main building) is the focal point of the entire temple compound.
 The bridge of “the cycle of rebirth” leads to the entrance of the ubosot and the “small” lake in front of the building is already a striking scene – hundreds of outreaching hands that symbolize unrestrained desire.
-By walking through the bridge, worshippers forgo temptation, greed, and desire to the Ubosot.
+By walking through the bridge, worshippers forgo temptation, greed, and desire for the Ubosot.

 The sculpture and engravings are so lively that I could almost see movements of hair on the two Kinnaree, half-human, half-bird creatures from Buddhist mythology.